 E-cigarettes are often marketed as a safer alternative to smoking.
 But they’re not safe.
 They still put an addictive drug and chemicals into your body and into the air around you.

 Disputing common myths about e-cigarettes

 The makers of e-cigarettes market them for a variety of uses.
 Researchers are still in the early stages of studying e-cigarettes.
 But studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
-Myths about e-cigarettes claim that the devices are:
+Below are common myths—and the real facts.

 Fact: Makers claim that e-cigarettes don’t contain the harmful chemicals that cigarettes do.
 Of course, this is not true.
 Most devices contain nicotine.
 A JUUL pod contains either 3% or 5% nicotine.
 A JUUL pod that contains 5% nicotine is equivalent to the amount of nicotine in one pack of cigarettes.

-- E-cigs are addictive.
-While there are some cartridges that don’t contain nicotine, most do.
-Any time a smoker inhales nicotine, he or she is inhaling an addicting and harmful chemical.
+Fact: While there are some cartridges that don’t contain nicotine, most do.
+Any time a smoker inhales nicotine, they are inhaling an addicting and harmful chemical.

 Fact: At first, makers of e-cigarettes said that e-cigarettes were appealing because they could be smoked in places that didn’t allow traditional cigarette smoking.
 This is no longer true.
 Many states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.

 Fact: Marketers claim it is easier to quit smoking if you switch to vaping first.
 But e-cigarettes contain nicotine and may even lead to a user becoming a traditional cigarette smoker.